tigormanmsft/dg-fsfo/README.md

 ## How to call the Azure CLI script

 The script has command-line parameters, all of which have default values.
-To display the usage message, enter "./cr_oradg.sh -h"...
+To display the usage message, enter "`./cr_oradg.sh -h`"...

 	Usage: $0 -I val -O val -P val -S val -i val -p val -r val -s val -u val -v
 	where: